aqlaboratory/openfold-3/docs/source/template_how_to.md

 ### 1.1.
 Template Aligment File Format

 Template alignments can be provided in either `sto`, `a3m` or `m8` format.
+Template alignments from the Colabfold server are in `m8` format.

 #### 1.1.1.
 STO

-Files in `sto` format expect the fields provided by default by hmmer alignment tools (hmmsearch, hmmalign).
+Files in `sto` format need to contain the fields provided by default by hmmer alignment tools (hmmsearch, hmmalign).
 These are:
 1. metadata headers: `#=GS <entry id>_<chain id>/<start>-<end> mol:<molecule type>`
     - `#=GS`: indicates header info
     - `<entry id>_<chain id>`: entry identifier indicating which structure file to parse (usually PDB entry ID) and chain identifier indicating which chain in this complex is to be used as the template chain